apache/tvm/docs/deploy/vitis_ai.rst

 Host steps
 ^^^^^^^^^^

-To be able to target the Vitis-AI cloud DPUCZDX8G target we first have to import the target in PyXIR.
+To be able to target the Vitis-AI cloud DPUCZDX8G we first have to import the DPU target in PyXIR.
 This PyXIR package is the interface being used by TVM to integrate with the Vitis-AI stack.
 Additionaly, import the typical TVM and Relay modules and the Vitis-AI contrib module inside TVM.